RyanEliopoulos/cs454_assignment4/README.md

 permalink=STORED, <br>
 dt=NUMERIC(stored=True)) <br>

 The first three fields represent the data of primary interest.
-A preview of the posts will be used on the results page. <br>
+A preview of the posts will be used on the results page.
+Author may be removed in the future pending determined value. <br>
 The permalink will be used to reconstruct the URL linking to the OP.
 The preview will be hyperlinked<br>
 The dt (datetime) field facilitates date range filtering.
 Storing it might not be necessary but better safe than sorry.